plotly/Kaleido/BUILD_AND_RELEASE.md

 #### Copying Run-Time Dependencies

 Hopefully your executable doesn't need any `.dll` or `.so` that weren't compiled in as `.lib` or `.a` respectively.
 Linux and git bash can use `ldd` to resolve dependencies of an `elf` or `exe`, mac has the less powerful `otool -L`.
-That should let you know if you need to bring any deps with you into the wheel, but theoretically it could be fooled by a dynamic load...
+That should let you know if you need to bring any deps with you into the wheel, but theoretically it could be fooled by a dynamic load... (and it currently is).
+This is because headless chromium is dependent on `swiftshader` since for whatever reason it doesn't support GPU rendering.

 ## Releasing

-Based on how you repaired the build, you may need to make certain modifications to circle-ci.
+Based on how you prepaired the build, you may need to make certain modifications to circle-ci.

 ## CMakeLists.txt
 The CMakeLists.txt file in `repos/` is only there to help IDE's like `CLion`/`KDevelop` figure out how to index the chromium source tree.
 It can't be used to actually build chromium.
 Using this approach, it's possible to get full completion and code navigation from `repos/kaleido/cc/kaleido.cc` in CLion.